Northwest Potato Research Consortium

-The winter of 2019-20 was the seventh fully integrated and cooperative research review and funding cycle that the three potato commissions have undertaken.
-The great majority of the research and extension dollars available in each commission for the coming fiscal year was allocated through this cooperation.
-Proposals were received in December of 2019 from throughout the Northwest potato research community.
-These were then reviewed and prioritized by each potato commission’s research committee.
-The Consortium board then used the three sets of priorities from the commissions to build a set of funding recommendations for approval by the commissions.
+The winter of 2021-22 is the ninth fully integrated and cooperative research review and funding cycle that the three potato commissions have undertaken.
+The great majority of the research and extension dollars available in each commission for the coming fiscal year will be allocated through this cooperation.
+Proposals were received in December of 2021 from throughout the Northwest potato research community.
+These will be reviewed during a two-day meeting in Boise, Idaho.
+Using rankings and comments from industry reviewers at that meeting, the Consortium board will build a set of funding recommendations for approval by the commissions.

 Funded scientists: Reporting requirements and format can be found here.

 For questions or comments about any of the listed projects, or about the Northwest Potato Research Consortium, please contact Andy Jensen at any time (see the “Contact” tab above).